-CLIM sometimes decides to abstain, though abstentions declined in 2022 to 10% of resolutions (vs. 13% in 2021).
-The US accounted for 60% of abstentions, reflecting the prevalence of plurality voting, where there is no option to vote 'against'.
+The proportion of total votes cast For, Against and Withhold has been broadly stable in the last two years.
+The US accounted for 80% of abstentions, reflecting the prevalence of plurality voting, where there is no option to vote 'against'.
 In these instances, CLIM withholds its votes.
 Many US boards have now adopted the majority standard in response to CLIM's representations and we continue to encourage all US CEFs that still use plurality voting to follow suit.